 Unlike photographers or illustrators, who generally retain rights to their work, art directors and graphic designers do not.
 Kosh was well-paid for his classic covers, but he was paid only once.
 He receives no royalties.
 In fact, he says he never even signed a contract for any of his projects.

 Their company Ten Worlds Production works extensively in film, television and multimedia.
 Projects include opening titles for Turner Classic Movies and art direction and/or production of successful documentaries and series, including Censorship and the Silver Screen.
-Ten Worlds is currently developing a project based on Kent Hartman’s book The Wrecking Crew: The Inside Story of Rock and Roll’s Best-Kept Secret and a series titled Rock & Revolutions about, among other things, how rock helped bring down the Berlin Wall.
+Ten Worlds is currently developing a series titled Rock & Revolutions about, among other things, how rock helped bring down the Berlin Wall.

 Kosh has one foot planted in the past – he regularly appears at vintage record shows – but he’s firmly situated in the present.
 His office may be filled with memorabilia, including a cardboard stand-up of Alfred Hitchcock, whose production offices were in this very space.
 But the work he does today is decidedly modern, even when its subject matter is historic.